omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - will help speed up workout creation and all instance updates/saves
 - add filter on workout instance detail page to filter results by date
 - ?put filter searches on base_generic page and do {% block filters %}{% endblock %} if you don't want them to come up?
-- only allow user who created base workout to edit that workout and only while no one else has added it to their page
-  - if edited after others have it on their profile, it will change everyones workout.
-  - if user == Workout.created_by_user (or user.username == Workout.created_by_user.username):
-    - if not WorkoutInstance.objects.filter(workout=workout): allow edits
-    - else: nah
-- add click to edit button on workout instance detail page.
-  - only edit fields specific to that instance aka duration completed, times completed, dates completed etc.
 - add login to index page.
 - Add search for a specific users workouts
   - search for workouts mat fraser has done